Donald W. Harward & Sally Engelhard Pingree

 Jennifer has been with BTtoP for over nine years, evolving in roles and with responsibilities over time into her position as Project Manager.
 Jennifer is responsible for the design and implementation of BTtoP's major strategic planning and development efforts, is the editor of BTtoP's triannual newsletter, and oversees all BTtoP work, including grants, events, publications, and research efforts.
 Jennifer facilitates BTtoP's major partnership with the Association of American Colleges and Universities, including serving for three years as co-facilitator of the AAC&U Associates Group.
 Jennifer has a Master's degree in Public Policy (Philosophy and Social Policy) from the George Washington University and a certificate in Non-Profit Executive Management from Georgetown University.
 Her undergraduate studies, also at George Washington University, were focused on psychology and women's studies.
 Jennifer also serves as the Manager of the S. Engelhard Center.

-Caitlin joined BTtoP in 2015, and works directly with Jennifer and Don in facilitating all project initiatives, including grants management, strategic planning, events, publications, and communications.
+Caitlin joined BTtoP in 2015, and works directly with Jennifer and Don in facilitating and coordinating all project initiatives, including grants management, strategic planning, events, publications, editing, and communications.
 As a graduate of the Masters of Library Science Program at the University of Maryland, she developed a passion for serving and bettering her community, and especially that of higher education.
-Caitlin has more than five years of library and information services experience, including a focus on public libraries, reference, inclusion & diversity, and records management, as well as more than five years of administrative, executive assistant, and project-management experience.
-A native to the D.C./Maryland area, Caitlin also completed her undergraduate studies at the University of Maryland, where she graduated magna cum laude with a Bachelor of Arts in Classical Languages and Literature, and originally cultivated her interest in the humanities and liberal education.
+Caitlin's background in of library and information services includes experience with public libraries, reference, inclusion & diversity, and records management.
+A native to the D.C.area, Caitlin also completed her undergraduate studies at the University of Maryland, where she graduated magna cum laude with a Bachelor of Arts in Classical Languages and Literature.

 The S. Engelhard Center, founded in 2008, is a non-profit public charitable foundation.
 Its mission is to support projects and initiatives that affect greater and sustained commitments by educational institutions at all levels to provide effective means of addressing the intellectual, emotional, and civic development of today’s students in preparation for claiming their positive future.
 The Center is supported by the generosity of The Charles Engelhard Foundation and the Christian A. Johnson Endeavor Foundation, and has received grant support from the William and Mary Greve Foundation, the Lumina Foundation, The Teagle Foundation and the Spencer Foundation.